umarhassan-mitodl/21h.382-fall-2016/content/pages/assignments.md

 Paper 1
 -------

 A five page paper that compares the Mississippi and South Sea bubbles.
-Your paper should make use of the readings for sessions 2-4 of the seminar, as well as the document that you will select in conjunction with our Session 4 field trip to the [South Sea Bubble Resources Collection](http://www.library.hbs.edu/hc/ssb/index.html) in the Kress Collection at the Baker Library, Harvard Business School.
+Your paper should make use of the readings for sessions 2-4 of the seminar, as well as the document that you will select in conjunction with our Session 4 field trip to the {{% resource_link "d65a879e-fae5-46d9-b47a-6cba5ca96239" "South Sea Bubble Resources Collection" %}} in the Kress Collection at the Baker Library, Harvard Business School.

 The paper is due during Session 5, and is worth 15% of the final grade.